 In addition to side effects caused by the product candidate, the administration process or related procedures also can cause side effects.
-VY-AADC01 and VY-HTT01 will be administered directly to the targeted cells in the brain, thus requiring the patient to undergo brain surgery.
-In a previous Phase 1 clinical trial conducted by UCSF, several patients experienced hemorrhages caused by the surgical procedure for administering VY-AADC01.
-We are using the ClearPoint System, which has only been used in limited neurosurgeries to date, in the ongoing Phase 1b clinical trial of VY-AADC01 to provide real-time MRI guidance.
-If any side effects were to occur in connection with the surgical procedure, our clinical trials could be suspended or terminated.
+VY-AADC01 and VY-HTT01 will be administered directly to the targeted cells in the brain, requiring the patient to undergo brain surgery.
+In a previous Phase 1 clinical trial conducted by UCSF, three patients experienced hemorrhages caused by the surgical procedure for administering VY-AADC01.
+We are using the ClearPoint System, which has only been used in limited gene therapy neurosurgeries to date, in the ongoing Phase 1b clinical trial of VY-AADC01 to provide accurate placement of the cannula in the putamen, to allow for real-time, intra-operative MRI to assist the physician in visualizing the delivery of VY-AADC01 to the putamen and to avoid specific blood vessels during the duration of the surgical procedure, with the goal of reducing the risk of hemorrhages.
+One patient in the ongoing Phase 1b trial at UCSF experienced two SAEs, a pulmonary embolism, or blood clot in the lungs, and related heart arrhythmia, or irregular heartbeat, which were determined to be related to the surgical procedure and prolonged immobility, not VY-AADC01.
+If other side effects were to occur in connection with the surgical procedure, our clinical trials could be suspended or terminated.